SeisComP3/seiscomp3/doc/base/installation.rst

 Installation
 ************

-SeisComP3 is distributed in the form of tar files:
+SeisComP3 is distributed in the form of tar files for different releases, Linux systems and architectures:

 * Acquisition, processing and GUIs (for each supported platform)
+* Maps (maps from the SeisComP3 releases Seattle and Zurich also work in Jakarta)
-* Maps
+* Documentation
 * Station configuration files (optional)

 Download these from http://www.seiscomp3.org/ .